Gamergate: Reducing online harassment

 An online abuse panel (itself the subject of controversy) at the 2016 SXSW festival said that there was no technological solution to the problem of harassment given human nature; although policy changes have been made, the larger issue is more societal than platform-specific.
 Referring to the discussion at SXSW in a speech for Women's History Month, then-U.S. President Barack Obama said that "We know that women gamers face harassment and stalking and threats of violence from other players.
 When they speak out about their experiences, they're attacked on Twitter and other social media outlets, even threatened in their homes."
 Obama urged targets of harassment to speak out, praising the courage of those who had resisted online harassment.
 "And what's brought these issues to light is that there are a lot of women out there, especially young women, who are speaking out bravely about their experiences, even when they know they'll be attacked for it".

 Legacy

-The people targeted by Gamergate have continued to be attacked in right-wing media and on men's rights websites, and have been forced to limit their public appearances and social media activity.
+The people targeted by Gamergate have continued to be attacked in right-wing media and on men's rights websites, have been forced to limit their public appearances and social media activity, and continue to express frustration with the lack of action taken against their harassers.
+Despite the continued problems, some observers have argued that the video game industry has become more diverse and open to women since Gamergate began.
 Some figures and tactics associated with Gamergate went on to become components of the alt-right, which featured in the 2016 United States presidential election and in other more targeted harassment campaigns, such as Learn to Code in early 2019.